 Skull growth, Bone remodeling

 The cranium consists of several bones that are joined together along their edges by soft tissue called sutures.
-Early fusion of sutures is a medical condition, known as Craniosynostosis.
-I am trying to understand this condition from a biomechanical pint of view.
+Early fusion of sutures is a medical condition known as Craniosynostosis.
+I am trying to understand this condition from a biomechanical point of view.

-In 2006, I completed my BSc in Mechanical Engineering at Tabriz University (Iran) when I became interested in the field of Biomedical Engineering.
+In 2006, I completed my BSc in Mechanical Engineering at Tabriz University (Iran), where I became interested in the field of Biomedical Engineering.
 I started my MSc in Biomedical Engineering-Biomechanics at Sahand University of Technology (Iran) in 2008 following a national entrance exam and completed this course in 2011.
 My MSc thesis was focused on designing patient-specific craniofacial implants.

 In May 2014, I moved to the University of Hull to continue my education.
 I started a MSc by research degree at the University of Hull, looking into biomechanics of craniosynostosis under supervision of Dr Moazen and Prof Fagan.
 Later in September 2015, I moved to University College London to keep continue my research on craniosynostosis with Dr Moazen.